 Simply from the standpoint of who needs help the most in terms of finding one’s way around data and systems, it is assumed the DSS analysis community requires a much more formal and intensive level of support than the information technology community.
 For this reason alone, the formal establishment of ongoing support of metadata becomes important in the data warehouse environment.

-• Source-to-target mapping of data into the data warehouse
+• Source-to-target mapping of data in the warehouse

-• DW status information (database and ETL processes)
+• Data warehouse status (database and ETL process tracking)

 Metadata Environment Development